markedjs/marked/README.md

 The marked community enjoys a spirit of collaboration and contribution from all comers.
 Whether you're just getting started with Markdown, JavaScript, and Marked or your a veteran with it all, we're here to help you improve as a professional software developer while helping to improve Marked itself.
 Please see our [contributing documentation](https://github.com/markedjs/marked/blob/master/CONTRIBUTING.md) for more details.

-For our Contribution License Agreement, see our [license](https://github.com/markedjs/marked/blob/master/LICENSE).
+For our Contribution License Agreement, see our [license](https://github.com/markedjs/marked/blob/master/LICENSE.md).

+<h2 id="authors">Authors</h2>

+For list of credited authors and contributors, please see our [authors page](https://github.com/markedjs/marked/blob/master/AUTHORS.md).

 <h2 id="license">License</h2>

 Copyright (c) 2011-2018, Christopher Jeffrey.
 (MIT License)

-See [license](https://github.com/markedjs/marked/blob/master/LICENSE) for more details.
+See [license](https://github.com/markedjs/marked/blob/master/LICENSE.md) for more details.